saysimple/saysimple-plugin-devkit/README.md

 npm run watch
 ```

-Finally restart the saysimple devkit and you should be able to develop in realtime.
+Finally restart the Saysimple devkit and you should be able to develop in realtime.
 This works for both packages who are
 installed locally and from npm.